Tim Harris Website Logo

 Robinson Crusoe

-Seen a hundred times, a black and white classic that really should be repeated just one more time.
-Thank God it was released on DVD.
+Seen a hundred times, a black and white classic, thankfully released on DVD.

 Randall and Hopkirk (20th Century)